spolanyev/testElastio/README.md

 The project is done with TDD approach.<br>
 Tests are run on each commit, and GitHub Actions runs tests on Windows, Mac, and Linux.<br>
-Documentation is generated and deployed on each push.
+Documentation is generated and deployed automatically with each push.

 # Usage